Samseppiol/infra/SysOps/README.md

 > Having already passed both the AWS Developer Associate and Solutions Architect Associate, I am now moving on to the SysOps Administrator Associate.
-This time, I'm going to write everything in cloudformation rather than just click ops and use this repo to store my notes.
+This time, I'm going to write everything in cloudformation rather than just click ops and use this repo to store my notes from the a cloud guru course.